suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   data: {'address': int, 'manufacturer': string, 'model': string, 'class': string, 'attributes': []}
 		   // call GET SUPPORTED I2C DEVICES to get the JSON data contained here: https://ft900-iot-portal.s3.amazonaws.com/supported_i2c_devices.json
 		   // registering a sensor using an already used sensorname returns HTTP_409_CONFLICT with 'Sensor name is already taken'
+		   // address should be greater than 0 and less than or equal to 255
+		   // registering a sensor using an already used address for the slot returns HTTP_409_CONFLICT with 'Sensor address is already taken'
 		-  Response:
 		   { 'status': 'OK', 'message': string}
 		   { 'status': 'NG', 'message': string}